 Campus Teaching Farm

 Access the farm on foot via the path from Ellesmere Road to Pan Am Drive and walk through the UTSC Athletic Field.
-By car, from Conlins Road and Charwau Boulevard.
+By car, access the farm from Conlins Road and Charwau Boulevard.

-The teaching farm is part of Edible Campus - an initiative that aims at using campus spaces to promote food production.
+The Teaching Farm is part of Edible Campus - an initiative that aims at using campus spaces to promote food production.
 The Instructional Centre's IC Rooftop Garden, and the Edible Valley Trail, in addition to the UTSC Campus Farm, are Included in the growing spaces on campus.
-The Farm also promotes urban farming sustainable practices by doing rain water harvesting at the farm and vermicomposting food waste on campus.
-More information Edible Campus
+The Farm also promotes urban farming sustainable practices by harvesting rain water at the farm and vermicomposting food waste on campus.